DaveHartburn/PiWildCam/README.md

 - [] Software motion detection
 - [] Instant picture take on web interface
   - [] Allow changing of camera options?
+- [] Is hotspot mode still the best way to do this?, improve
+- [] Remove table from web interface and use flexbox